Fresh crisis brews in Anambra PDP as Uba's group suspends acting chairman

 “We uphold the said suspension and equally suspend him from the Onitsha North local government area PDP of Anambra State,” the LGA leadership of the party stated.

-Also on Tuesday, a group known as the Forum of Elected Local Government Chairmen in Anambra dissociated itself from the alleged suspension of Uba and Ukachukwu.
+Also yesterday, a group known as the Forum of Elected Local Government Chairmen in Anambra dissociated itself from the alleged suspension of Uba and Ukachukwu.

 The chairmen, who wrote to the national leadership of the party said in a communiqué signed by 14 members that Asolo and his group were determined to destabilize the party in Anambra State.

-“We dissociate ourselves from the figment of imagination of Okey Asolo and others purporting to have suspended Chief Chris Uba and Chief Linus Ukachukwu from the PDP.
+“We dissociate ourselves from the figment of the imagination of Okey Asolo and others purporting to have suspended Chris Uba and Linus Ukachukwu from the PDP.

 “Therefore, we urge members of the National Executive Committee of our party to disregard the purported suspension of the two high profile leaders of our great party,” the former elected officials stated.

-Vanguard recalls that Asolo, who took over from Chief Ndubuisi Nwobu as Acting Chairman, had on April 2, 2022, suspended Chief Chris Uba and Chief Linus Ukachukwu, who are very influential members of PDP in Anambra State.
+Vanguard recalls that Asolo, who took over from Ndubuisi Nwobu as Acting Chairman, had on April 2, 2022, suspended Chris Uba and Linus Ukachukwu, who are very influential members of PDP in Anambra State.